s1nghularity/s1nghularity.github.io/bus-tracker/README-bus-tracker.md

 ## Run Code

-From github, download this repository and **open the index.html** file or go to s1nghularity.github.com.
+From github, download this repository and **open the index.html** file in a local server or go to s1nghularity.github.io/personal-portfolio/.
 It may not work if the API key isn't functional - if you put your own API key in it should work.

 ## Future Changes